Sh4reef/fend-neighborhood-map/README.md

 ### New modifications #2
 * Markers list filtering improved
 * Error handler for google map api displays error message on the page
+* manipulated the layout/aesthetic components using Knockout to completely utilize the MVVM pattern